simoninireland/epyc/doc/install.rst

    pip install epyc

-``epyc`` works perfectly in virtual environments, and indeed doing so is good practice for reproducible scientific code.
+``epyc`` works perfectly in virtual environments, and indeed doing so is good practice for scientific code.
+See :ref:`epyc-venv` for a discussion.